Broadsign Integration

 The integration follows a linear lifecycle within a single Broadsign ad slot:

-Playback lifecycle (V1)
+Playback lifecycle

-4. Playback -- The media plays while VAST tracking events are fired at impression, start, quartiles (25%, 50%, 75%), and completion.
+5. Playback & Tracking -- The media plays while VAST tracking pixels are fired at impression, start, quartiles (25%, 50%, 75%), and completion.
+The complete pixel is the playout signal to the backend -- there is no separate confirm endpoint call.

 Architecture

-The package consists of four core modules:
+The package consists of five core modules:

 • Name